BlockchainInstituteChi/weteachblockchain.org/_collections/_lessons/bitcoin-for-devs_lesson09.md

  	<li>Distribute valid data</li>
 </ul>
 In these ways, a full node contributes to network “consensus”.

-<div class="tealCallout"><b>SPV nodes reminder:</b> Lightweight or thin clients are nodes that use Simplified Payment Verification.
+{% include callouts/note.html title="SPV nodes reminder:" bodyText='Lightweight or thin clients are nodes that use Simplified Payment Verification.
 SPV is a method for verifying that particular transactions were included in a block without downloading the entire blockchain.
 This allows you to run software that interacts with the bitcoin network on low resource machines, such as running a wallet on a smartphone.
-However, using SPV instead of full nodes means the loss of some privacy and security.</div>
+However, using SPV instead of full nodes means the loss of some privacy and security.' %}

 Before we can set up a node there are two more things to consider.
 Do we want to run on mainnet, testnet or regtest?
 And which Bitcoin implementation do we want to use?
 {% include callouts/definition.html